 A visit to Rio would be remiss without experiencing some sort of samba.
 Samba dancing is a fusion of Portuguese and African influences.
 One way to experience it is to book a dinner show.
 Carnival-costumed dancers gyrate across the stage effortlessly to the rhythmic music.
 Another way to experience samba is by experiencing the nightlife in the Lapa neighborhood’s live band dance clubs.
 There is usually a small cover charge and some clubs have dance floors that take up the whole club.
 The third way to samba is by taking a lesson.
 The steps aren’t hard and there are several places for tourists to take a crash course so they can take part in the nightlife while in Rio.

 10. Tijuca National Park

-This park is one of the largest urban forests in the world.
+Tijuca National Park is one of the largest urban forests in the world.
 Making it to the peak will reward hikers with a stunning panoramic view of the city and bay.
 The walking paths include the 100-foot Cascatinha Waterfall and the Mayrink Chapel’s hand-painted murals.

-Rio de Janeiro will likely offer more to do than time allows, and will inspire visitors to make plans to return even before they leave.
+Rio de Janeiro will likely offer more to do than time allows and will inspire visitors to make plans to return even before they leave.

 You may also be interested in: